This post has been updated to reflect the recent changes to the Main Street Lending Program, as of June 8th, 2020.

 What are the loan terms?

-The (adjustable) interest rate is the Federal Reserve’s Secured Overnight Financing Rate (currently 0.01%) plus 3%.
+The (adjustable) interest rate is the LIBOR (1 or 3 month) plus 3%.

-Principal and interest payments will be deferred for one year and there is no prepayment penalty (unpaid interest will be capitalized).
-The maturity is four years.
+Principal payments are deferred for 2 years and interest payments are deferred for one year.
+There is no prepayment penalty but unpaid interest will be capitalized.
+The maturity is 5 years.
 At the end of the grace period, the loan principal will be amortized as follows:

-- Priority Loan Facility: principal amortization of 15% at the end of the second year, 15% at the end of the third year, and a balloon payment of 70% at maturity at the end of the fourth year.
+- principal amortization of 15% at the end of the third year, 15% at the end of the fourth year, and a balloon payment of 70% at maturity at the end of the fifth year.

 An eligible loan will be a secured or unsecured term loan that originated after April 24th, 2020, provided that the loan meets the additional requirements below.